RedQ/listbook-doc/faq.md

 #### How to optimise my site?

 To optimize your site you can use below two free plugin.
 You can also configure CDN and for object caching you can also use redis if your server support it.

 * [https://wordpress.org/plugins/wp-super-cache/](https://wordpress.org/plugins/wp-super-cache/)

 * [https://wordpress.org/plugins/autoptimize/](https://wordpress.org/plugins/autoptimize/)

 You can use any other caching plugin.

+#### How can add a section to my page?

+Check the Gutenberg Blocks-&gt;Section & Homepages section in documentation.